GiuMagnani/giu-magnani-website/content/work/pixel-art-illustrations/index.md

 ---
 title: Pixel Art Illustrations
-date: 2019-04-09T22:00:00+00:00
+date: 2019-04-09
 featuredImage: "llama.png"
-tags:
+tags: [illustration, pixel art]
-  - illustration
-  - pixel art
-categories:
+categories: [Illustration]
-  - Illustration
-tools:
+tools: [Aseprite, Adobe Photoshop]
-  - Aseprite
-  - Adobe Photoshop
 behance_url: ""
 dribbble_url: https://dribbble.com/shots/3942731-Machu-Picchu-Llama
-colors: []
 ---

 These are some of my pixel art illustrations I made.
 One thing I really love of Pixel Art is how easily you can pass from an idea to finished product.
 The simplicity of the pixels is fascinating.